jokeyrhyme/js-sub-array-tests/README.md

 That will install the npm modules required for running the unit tests.

-Once that's done, you can run the unit tests with:
+Once that's done, you can run the Node.JS unit tests with:

     grunt

+or:

+    grunt test

+Additionally, you may run the browser-based tests with:

+    grunt browser

+although these tests are more interesting if actually opened in real browsers.

 ## Documentation
 _(Coming soon)_